horjuel1/protocols/scirnaseq3/sci-2sampleprep.md

    - A pre-chilled hammer at -80°C.
    - Pieces of aluminum foil folded four times for each sample.

 <span class="caution">CAUTION:</span> DEPC is flammable and toxic.
 Avoid breathing vapors.
 The following steps should be performed in the chemical hood from this point until the DEPC is washed from the sample.
-Or at the very least, add 100% DEPC in the fume hood.</span>
+Or at the very least, add 100% DEPC in the fume hood.
    - Determine the amount of lysis buffer that you need, for every 1 ml of lysis buffer needed,
      - add 2.5 μl of 10% (vol/vol) IGEPAL
      - add 10 μl of DEPC to the hypotonic lysis buffer solution (and 40 μl of BSA if using lysis buffer B) and then vortex the solution.